app-generator/sample-tailwind-landing-page/README.md

 ## How to use it

 - Download the files
+- Open src folder
-- Open up index.html in a code editor, if needed make some changes
+- Open index.html in a code editor, if needed make some changes
 - Double click index.html to open it in a web browser and see your changes.

 <br />